Sure Dividend

 Source: Investor Fact Book

-Due to this deceleration and its expectation for volume sales to revert to mid-cycle levels, Deere lowered its already lackluster guidance for this fiscal year, expecting earnings of $7.50-$7.75 billion (vs. previous guidance of $7.75-$8.25 billion).
+Due to this deceleration and its expectation for volume sales to revert to mid-cycle levels, Deere lowered its already lackluster guidance for its earnings in this fiscal year from $7.50-$7.75 billion to about $7.0 billion.

 Click here to download our most recent Sure Analysis report on Deere (preview of page 1 of 3 shown below):